The role of disorder in the synthesis of metastable zinc zirconium nitrides: Results

-These candidate polymorphs are relaxed using DFT, first with a GGA functional, then with GGA with a Hubbard +U correction of 3 eV/atom for Zr,\cite{stevanovic2012correcting} and then with the SCAN functional to verify polymorph ordering (see SI).
-SCAN is used herein, unless specified otherwise, because it has been demonstrated to more accurately predict polymorph orderings, with the trade-off of a higher computational cost.\cite{bartok2019regularized, yang2019rationalizing} Figure \ref{fig:prototypes}(b) plots the resulting energy ordering of the 28 ordered structures, with each polymorph grouped and colored according to its prototype structure, ``$E_{\mathrm{hull}}$'' indicating the computed formation energy above the convex hull, and only including structures with $E_{\mathrm{hull}} <$ 0.160 eV/atom.
-Individual polymorphs are designated with horizontal lines, and the range of $E_{\mathrm{hull}}$ for a given prototype class is shaded.
-With SCAN we confirm a predicted ground state WS ($P3m1$) that lies on the convex hull, corroborating the literature.\cite{hinuma2016discovery, sun2016thermodynamic} Other WS polymorphs ($P6_3mc$, $P\bar{3}m1$) are low in energy, ranging from 0--0.025 eV/atom, and the LC structures ($Pca2_1$, $Iba2$) are the next-lowest in energy.
-RS polymorphs are the highest in energy, ranging from 0.080--0.155 eV/atom.
-GGA and GGA+U yield similar energy orderings (c.f.
-SI), though LC is the predicted ground state for GGA without a Hubbard U correction (see SI).
-The $E_{\mathrm{hull}}$ values of the lowest energy structure in each prototype class, as well as their calculated band gaps ($E_{\mathrm{G}}$) and effective masses ($m^*_{\mathrm{e}}$ and $m^*_{\mathrm{h}}$) from SCAN, are reported in \textbf{Table \ref{tab:polymorph_energies}}, with the full list in the SI.
+The $E_\mathrm{hull}$ values of the lowest energy ordered structure in each prototype class, as well as their calculated band gaps ($E_{\mathrm{G}}$) and electron and hole effective masses ($m^*_{\mathrm{e}}$ and $m^*_{\mathrm{h}}$) from SCAN, are reported in \textbf{\autoref{tab:polymorph_energies}}, with the full list in the SM (note that reported $E_{\mathrm{G}}$ are Kohn-Sham gaps calculated with SCAN, which systematically underestimates the true band gap \cite{borlido2019large}).
 Optoelectronic properties vary significantly by structure.
 Most polymorphs have indirect gaps except for the LC structures, most of the BN, some distorted structures, and one RS.
-The WZ $Pna2_1$ polymorph exhibits the largest band gap ($E_{\mathrm{G}}$ $\approx$2.99 eV with SCAN), followed by d-HX, WS, ZB, d-RS and d-WS with $E_{\mathrm{G}} >$2 eV, while RS has among the lowest band gaps ($\sim$0--1.67 eV, depending on cation ordering).
-Notably, the lowest-energy WS $P3m1$ polymorph have exceptionally low hole effective mass $m^*_{\mathrm{h}}$ values ($<$2) compared to $m^*_{\mathrm{e}}$ values ($<$7) while retaining a wide direct band gap, $E_{\mathrm{G}}^\mathrm{d} > 3$ eV.
-This combination of electronic structure properties is unique among all the considered polymorphs, and extremely rare for other chemistries outside of the \ce{ZnZrN2} material system.
+The WZ $Pna2_1$ polymorph exhibits the largest band gap ($E_{\mathrm{G}}$ $\approx$ 2.99 eV with SCAN, see SM), followed by d-HX, WS, ZB, d-RS and d-WS with $E_{\mathrm{G}} >$2 eV, while RS has among the lowest band gaps ($\sim$0--1.67 eV, depending on cation ordering).
+Notably, the lowest-energy WS $P3m1$ polymorph has an exceptionally low $m^*_{\mathrm{h}}$ ($<$2) compared to $m^*_{\mathrm{e}}$ ($<$7) while retaining a wide direct band gap, $E_{\mathrm{G}}^\mathrm{d} > $3 eV.
+This combination of electronic structure properties is unique among all the considered polymorphs, and is rare for other chemistries outside of the \ce{ZnZrN2} material system.